CarlosFerLo/metodos-numericos/README.md

 New solutions can be seen in the excercise folder and will be listed on tge ypdates section of this file.

 ## Updates

+### FernandezCarlos-P2
+- gauss.c :
+    * Change matrix rows by pointer when pivoting.